Table of Contents

 - Schizotypal: Illusions, flat affect, fear of social relationships, eccentricities in behavior and appearance.

 - Antisocial (also sociopathic or psychopathic): Aggressive, reckless, impulsive, emotionally decayed, unable to feel empathy.

 - Emotionally unstable: Borderline personality, extremely emotional, push-pull relationships, autoaggressive behavior, unstable self-image, impulsive.

-- Histrionic: Excessive drama in one’s behavior, attention seeking, flat affect, egocentric.
+- Histrionic: Excessive drama in one’s behavior, attention-seeking, flat affect, egocentric.

 - Narcissistic: Exaggerated sense of self-importance, extremely egoistic, excessive need for constant admiration and attention, lack of empathy, problems with social relationships.

-- Avoidant: Low self-esteem, feeling of incompetence and worthlessness, fears of rejection, being blamed or put down.
+- Avoidant: Low self-esteem, the feeling of incompetence and worthlessness, fears of rejection, being blamed or put down.

 - Dependent: Almost always follows others, no or little focus on one’s own needs, great fears of being alone and being left alone.

 - Obsessive-compulsive: Compulsive, constant preoccupation with planning and rules, (problems in social relationships), perfectionist, overly conscientious.